There are five major functionaries under CrPC

 - Special courts (designated courts)

-- At the higher level of judiciary, there are 2 important courts having criminal jurisdiction i.e. high court and Supreme Court.
+- At the higher level of the judiciary, there are 2 important courts having criminal jurisdiction i.e. high court and Supreme Court.

 Though high court and Supreme Court are vested with the jurisdiction in criminal cases, they are only courts of appellate jurisdiction.